Azure/ARO-RP/README.md

       vm type, vm image, disk size, three master nodes exist, and the number of worker nodes match the desired worker replicas

+    * machineset: Ensures that a minimum of two worker replicas are met.

     * monitoring: Ensures that the OpenShift monitoring configuration in the `openshift-monitoring` namespace is consistent and immutable.

     * node: Force deletes pods when a node fails to drain for 1 hour.
 It should clear up any pods that refuse to be evicted on a drain due to violating a pod disruption budget.